nucleome/nucleserver/README.md

 ## Start a data service using a Google Sheet

-You can also use Google Sheet as the configuration file by replacing the path to local Excel file with a Google Sheet ID.
+You can also use Google Sheet as the configuration file by replacing the path to a local Excel file with a Google Sheet ID.

 In Mac OS or Linux, use the following command to start a data service.